How to ge a better spouse or partner

 If you can learn to ride the waves together there's every chance that you’ll grow stronger as a couple.
 Even more so if you can accept that you're both likely to deal differently with adversity.

 Having some problems right now?
-If so, you may find it helpful to discuss it with a professional, licensed therapist.
+If so, I highly recommend you discuss it with a professional, licensed therapist.
 It won't be free, but you'll find it of enormous value.
 For further information, see my page on online relationship advice.

 Arguing ...?
 Not a problem in principle, but you need to know when it gets out of hand.
 When you or your partner are beginning to lose control - stop!
 That’s the point at which there's every chance that you’ll become personal.